encukou/talk-video-maker/README.rst

 Make a template SVG file with rectangles where the videos should be, and assign nice IDs to those rectangles (Inkscape: right-click, Object Properties).
+An example is at pyvo/pyvo-640x480.svg

 Then you have to write a little script that puts the videos together.
-An example is at pyvo/make_video.py.
+An example is at pyvo/make_vid_simple.py.
-(If you need something that's not in the example, then it's probably not implemented yet; sorry.)
+(There's also ``make_vid.py`` which is pretty complex, handling most cases Pyvo videos need.
+If you need something that's not in *that* example, then it's probably not implemented yet; sorry.)

 After that, just run the script, and it'll do the magic!